 Exhibit A shall be filled out and included in the proposal packet.

-Completed and signed copies of 1.5.1 and 1.5.2
+Completed and signed copies of the Non-Collusion Statement and Bid Proposal forms found in Exhibit C

 Standard Contract: The Consultant shall review the standard contract and state a willingness to enter into this contract, subject to amendments necessary for the firm to comply with the proposal and listed as "Proposed Special Provisions to the City of Evans Standard Contract.”
 Specific statements must be made concerning contract issues.
 General statements such as, "... in general agrees with all of contractual provisions...", "... have identified some minor items to resolve...," "...do not anticipate any difficulty in negotiating these issues...," are not considered acceptable responses.
 All contractual issues must be clearly identified in this portion of the proposal.
 Failure to do so may result in cancellation of contract award.
 The Consultant will be judged upon the thoroughness of review of the standard contract and the specificity of comments and changes.
 The scope of services of the standard contract will be modified to reflect the project specific scope of services arrived at by the City and the Consultant.